CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 ```
 {% endraw %}

-Note that it's prefixed with {% raw %} `%prod` {% endraw %} to single out the production environment, effectively giving no explicit configuration for development so we can use the test container out of the box before production.
+Note that it's prefixed with {% raw %} `%prod` {% endraw %} to single out the production environment, effectively giving no explicit configuration for development so we can use the test container before production.

 In Quarkus, we don't have to write up `persistence.xml` file to configure the JPA driver, since it's configured by Quarkus with sensible defaults.
 All we need is to wire up `EntityManager` in usage context as [below](https://github.com/CynicDog/archeio/blob/master/src/main/java/io/cynicdog/Folder/FolderRepository.java):